-Looking For a New BMW ActiveHybrid 3 in your area?
+Looking for a Used ActiveHybrid 3 in your area?

 Have you driven a 2013 BMW ActiveHybrid 3?

 It must pain the Germans to do so, but they’ve taken BMW the hybrid route.
 While European buyers understand the half-step a hybrid setup represents, Americans clamor for the complexity of running multiple engines and motors in one vehicle.
 For the Deutschen, diesel does just fine and will certainly handle the efficiency crusade until BMW’s line of fully electric offerings starts arriving shortly.